IanHo2019/Fixed_Effects_Model/README.md

   1. I generate a new variable, named `trade`, by summation of `export` and `import`.
   1. Finally, `gdppc`, `labor`, and `trade` are log transformed.

-The complete coding can be found here.
+The complete coding can be found [here](./Dataset_Construction.do).

 ## Three Kingdoms! `xtreg`, `areg`, and `reghdfe`!
+There are four important differences among these three commands:
+  * Vanriance-covariance matrix estimation is different; in particular, the degree-of-freedom adjustments are different.
+  * $R^2$'s are calculated in different ways.
+  * The options for adding fixed effects are different.
+  * Computation speeds are different.
+As Sergio Correia (the author of the `reghdfe` package) claimed, even with only one level of fixed effects, `reghdfe` is faster than `xtreg` and `areg`.
+I first tried the `reghdfe` package in 2021, when I was working on my graduation dissertation for Master degree.
+My comment is: Good!

-The complete coding can be found here.
+The complete coding for running FE models can be found [here](./Fixed_Effects_Models.do).